SCH-IT-MurdochUni/NetworkingLabs/Reusable_Learning_Objects/writing.md

 I think the following Aristotle quote provides a nice summary of this section.

-    Style to be good must be clear.
-Clearness is secured by using words that are current and ordinary.’
+    "Style to be good must be clear.
+Clearness is secured by using words that are current and ordinary."
         - Aristotle

 ## Digital tools to use